Pikkuninja/Birdwatcher/README.md

 # TODOs
 - A screen for viewing single observation's details
 - Better tests coverage, both unit and instrumentation
-- Add an About screen with notes and licenses of libraries used
 - Animate moving between screens
 - Better form error handling: currently errors in filling the add observation form are reported 1 at a time
 - Better feedback when saving the observation is in progress, getting user's location with GPS can take a while